How to build a brand that stands out?

 How are you gonna mix your industry up and stand out?

 Differentiating our brand - how do we do that?
-We've got 2.7 seconds to capture people's time and attention.
+We've got 2.7 seconds to capture attention.
 We want them to invest their time into our brands and make us an irresistible and irreplaceable brand.

 The simplest way to do it is to narrow down our target markets - the last two blog posts covered this more - The Art of Repelling Customers and The Art of Attracting your Dream Customers.